 There were a lot more locals here than foreign tourists when I visited.
 There’re only two of us, in fact.
 Local devotees are silently praying and burning offerings, in the hope that they’ll receive blessings in return.

 There are a lot more locals here than foreign tourists.
 In fact, there’re only two of us tourists when I visited.
 I found local devotees silently praying and burning offerings, in the hope that they’ll receive a blessing in return.

-Passing by the streets of Patan, I came across this souvenirs.
-I really liked those “Heart Heart” but taking it home in my memory card is almost as good.
+I really liked those Heart, Heart, but taking it home in my memory card is almost as good.